 - Are the security requirements for FedLine Solutions current?

 Yes, the security requirements are kept current and updated annually.
 Notification is sent when the various requirements are updated.
 Please ensure the EUAC information on file for your organization is accurate so you receive all updated information in a timely manner.

-The detailed requirements and expectations of the Assurance Program are described in the Program Guide that will be provided with the attestation package sent to your organization.
-There are no restrictions that prohibit an organization from fulfilling the requirements the Assurance Program self-assessment (or expanding the scope) along with an existing or other compliance review.
+The detailed requirements and expectations of the Assurance Program are described in the Program Guide that was provided with the attestation package sent to your organization.
+There are no restrictions that prohibit an organization from fulfilling the requirements of the Assurance Program self-assessment (or expanding the scope) along with an existing or other compliance reviews.
 For the purposes of the Assurance Program, the FedLine Security Requirements must be sufficiently within the scope of the SOC review to enable an organization to in good faith complete the attestation.

 The Federal Reserve Banks do not weigh the results differently if they originate from a SOC or outside the SOC process.

-Several organizations and regulatory bodies may require some form of ongoing assurance (of compliance) or security attestation The Federal Reserve Banks are not able to provide a comparison of our program and requirements to the various other assurance programs that may exist, or evolve over time.
+Several organizations and regulatory bodies may require some form of ongoing assurance (of compliance) or security attestation.
+The Federal Reserve Banks are not able to provide a comparison of our program and requirements to the various other assurance programs that may exist, or evolve over time.

 Each organization may make its own determination of the methodology in which it conducts the self-assessment, provided of course that the self-assessment is sufficient to enable the organization to complete the attestation.

-The CCC is available and able to answer your questions now.
+The CCC is available at (888) 333-7010 and is ready to help answer your questions.